RobertARandolph/AdmiralBumbleBee.com/_posts/2019-07-13-Kilohearts-Phase-Plant-Review.md

 * Adding generators before existing generators is a pain.
 You have to add it at the bottom, then drag it up.
 Very annoying.
 * Lots of scrolling to deal with even a modest number of modules.
 * I dislike the generators automatically routing.
 I can appreciate that this makes things quicker to use, but removing a module from the signal path is 2 extra steps, and I find myself doing that more often than being happy with the implicit routing.
-* In the convert sample editor, it does not appear to be possible to change the 'source position' of a keyframe.
+* In the convert sample editor, ~~it does not appear to be possible to change the 'source position' of a keyframe.
 From what I can tell, you need to delete the current keyframe and make a new one, which creates a mess of ghost keyframes.
-The UI gets cluttered really quick.
+The UI gets cluttered really quick.~~ **EDIT**: There is a "source" parameter that can be changed.
+I was expecting the bar to be draggable with the mouse, but it is not.
+Oops.
   * There's no easy way to transition/fade the edges of frames so that you can remove discontinuities without greatly affecting the current signal.
 Essentially I'd like a windowing function for the frames.
   * You can preview the resulting wavetable via MIDI input, however most converted samples will yield low amplitude wavetables.
 There really needs to be an 'auto-normalize' function in the wavetable editor so that you can preview the current sound.
     * Likewise a simple gain control would be nice if you wish to keep the inter-frame dynamics intact.